As pressure mounts on Venezuela's Maduro, what will the country's military do?

 He thinks protests should be concentrated outside army barracks in order to put more pressure on officers to defect.

-The U.S. has been ratcheting up pressure on Maduro to cede power to the opposition.
-John Bolton said Monday “the president has made it clear that all options are on the table,” leaving open the possibility of a U.S. military intervention.
+The U.S. has been ratcheting up pressure on Maduro to cede power.
+John Bolton, the national security adviser, said Monday that “the president has made it clear that all options are on the table,” even military intervention.

 Fonseca thinks “U.S. military intervention is unlikely and would only be used as an absolute last resort to protect lives.”

-So far, the only military uprising that has taken place in Venezuela was last week when two dozen officers attacked a National Guard outpost in Caracas.
-The small scale revolt, that occurred before Guaidó proclaimed himself interim leader, was quelled by the government.
+So far, the only sign of military unrest came last week when two dozen officers attacked a National Guard outpost in Caracas.
+That small-scale revolt, which occurred before Guaidó proclaimed himself interim president, was quelled by the government.

-However, Bolton said “our assessment based on the numerous contacts on the ground is that the rank and file of the Venezuelan military is acutely aware of the desperate economic conditions in the country and we think they look for ways to support the National Assembly government.”
+However, Bolton said that the U.S. assessment, based on the contacts on the ground in Venezuela, "is that the rank and file of the Venezuelan military is acutely aware of the desperate economic conditions in the country, and we think they look for ways to support the National Assembly government.”

-The Trump administration also imposed sweeping sanctions Monday on the state oil company, PDVSA.
-It’s the toughest financial measure taken so far against Maduro and the aim is to prevent the government from siphoning off funds from the oil company.
+The Trump administration, in its toughest economic action against Venezuela so far, imposed sweeping sanctions Monday on the state oil company, PDVSA, to prevent the government from siphoning off funds.

 Maduro says Guaidó is taking part in a coup directed by the Trump administration and has promised to stay in office.
-He is backed by Russia and China who have bankrolled his government.
+He is backed by Russia and China, who have both bankrolled his government.

-Fonseca said, there are a number of possible scenarios that include the military moving away from Maduro and establishing a junta, or recognizing Guaidó as the interim leader.
-He said the military can also fracture, leading to a civil conflict.
+Fonseca said there are a number of possible scenarios that include the military moving away from Maduro and establishing a junta, or recognizing Guaidó as the interim leader.
+He said the military can also fracture, leading to civil conflict.

+In the last scenario, “it comes down to who controls what assets of the military," he said.

-“It really depends on how it fractures and where it splits and where those lines of allegiance lie,” he said.
+“It really depends on how it fractures and where it splits and where those lines of allegiance lie,” he said of the Venezuelan military.

-Supporters of Guaidó launched a campaign to try to lure soldiers by handing them leaflets describing a proposed amnesty law that would protect them from trying to overthrow Maduro.
+Supporters of Guaidó launched a campaign to try to lure soldiers by handing them leaflets describing a proposed amnesty law that would protect them if they tried to overthrow Maduro.

 Maduro, in a show of force Sunday, watched military exercises, alongside Defense Minister Vladimir Padrino.
 Maduro said it showed he has the backing of the military and that the armed forces are ready to defend the country.